Tyntesfield: George Abraham Gibbs, 1st Baron Wraxall: 1907–31

 George Abraham Gibbs, 1st Baron Wraxall served as a colonel in the North Somerset Yeomanry and served in the Boer War campaign.
 On his return to England he married the Hon.
 Victoria Florence de Burgh Long; the couple moved to Clyst St George in Devon.
 Between 1918 and 1928, he served as MP for Bristol West and was elevated to the peerage as Baron Wraxall in 1928, for which his appointment as Treasurer of the Household had been instrumental.

-Under his ownership, the Drawing Room was redecorated in a Renaissance Venetian style, In the process, Crace's stencilling was over painted and then covered by damasked silk, the Norton fireplace was removed, the furniture replaced with Edwardian pieces, and the carpet dyed by Sketchleys.
+Under his ownership, the Drawing Room was redecorated in a Renaissance Revival Venetian style, In the process, Crace's stencilling was over painted and then covered by damasked silk, the Norton fireplace was removed, the furniture replaced with Edwardian pieces, and the carpet dyed by Sketchleys.
 In 1917, to assist the war effort, the ironwork conservatory was razed, and its ironwork melted down for ammunition.

 Survived by a daughter, Albina, George's first wife died at Tyntesfield from influenza in 1920.
 In 1927, George married Ursula Mary Lawley, a daughter of Sir Arthur Lawley (later the 6th and last Baron Wenlock).
 The couple had two sons, George (known as Richard) and Eustace.
 George died at Tyntesfield on 28 October 1931, aged 58.